What shows up on the Review page

 Accepting creates a given referral on your Referrals page, pre-filled with the client's name, email or phone, the service or matter type, urgency, and an estimated value if the assistant could infer one.

-Dismissing offers: Not a real client, Already logged, Wrong partner attribution.
+Dismissing opens the popover with: Not a real client, Already logged, Wrong partner attribution.

 Referral received